 This is also a big year for anniversaries.
 It is 500 years since Martin Luther famously helped to unleash the Reformation, when he nailed his famous theses to the door of a church in Wittenberg.
 What now for religious belief and freedom of conscience?
 It is also 100 years since the Russian Revolution.
 What impact did it have on politics and culture and how should it be viewed today?
 2017 also brings the 50th anniversary of the legalisation of abortion in the UK.
 Are abortion rights now under threat around the world?

 All this just skims the surface of what will be discussed at this year’s festival in London and at Battle of Ideas satellite events throughout the rest of the UK and across Europe.
 For more of a flavour of the debates taking place, check out our full programme below.
 Then, as soon as you know what you want to see, be sure to find out how you can get your tickets and join the hundreds of speakers and thousands of other attendees at what should be another fantastic Battle of Ideas.If you’re unable to be in London, then also check out our live streaming schedule and see which events you can see online from wherever you are.

-Time to Talk is the official partner of two events at this year’s Battle of Ideas and will live stream both debates.
+Time to Talk was the official partner of two events at this year’s Battle of Ideas and these were both live streamed.

 To find out more about these debates and to access their recordings, click on their titles below.